k-vaughn/NTCIP-8008/docs/contributor-responsibilities.md

     If an issue is not assigned and it is not labeled with "triage", it is generally assumed to be available for anyone to work on.
-    Take control of the issue by submitting a comment of `.take` on the selected issue).
+    Take control of the issue by submitting a comment of `.take` on the selected issue.
 When an issue is assigned, it will be indicated under the "Assignees" section of the issue.

     ![Issue assignees section on GitHub](_assets/images/issue-assign.png)